Ramusio's Map of the Indian Ocean and Evirons

 The map shows the Indian subcontinent, the Strait of Horumz, the eastern half of the Gulf, and the Indian Ocean, including the islands of Ceylon (Sri Lanka), the Maldives, Seychelles, the western tip of Sumatra and what must be the eastern tip of Somalia.
 Many of the topographic names in the Gulf region derive from the forms used by Portuguese explorers, but they can be identified, sometimes tentatively, from their place on the map and from the early accounts of voyages: "Cor.
 Dulfar" (Dhofar), the island "Macira" (Masirah), "C. Resalgate" (Ras el Had?), Galatia (the ancient site Qalhat), "Mazcate" (Muscat), the island "Quexumo" (Qeshm), "Ormus" (Hormuz) and there is even an unlabelled city close to present-day Abu Dhabi.
 Two of the ships are labelled with their destinations: "Calicut" (Kozhikode) on the Malabar Coast and "Moluche" (the Moluccas) in the East Indies.

-A fire in the Ramusio print shop in November 1557, destroyed the woodblock that produced this map, shortly after Ramusio's death.
+A fire in the Ramusio print shop in November 1557, destroyed the woodblock that produced the original map, shortly after Ramusio's death.
 As a result, few examples were printed before the destruction of the woodblock.
-In 1565, a copperplate edition of the map replaced the original woodblock.
+In 1565, a copperplate edition of the map replaced the original woodblock, and that is the edition offered here.

 Giovanni Battista Ramusio (1485-1557) was an Italian geographer who worked within the Venetian Empire.
 His father had been a magistrate and he himself served as a civil servant to Venice.
 He served throughout Europe, allowing him to build up a network of informants and a collection of travel materials.
 He compiled this information into his enduring masterpiece, Navigationi et Viaggi, in 1555 (first volume) and 1556 (third volume).
 The second volume appeared after his death in 1559, as the original manuscript had been destroyed by a fire.